jdjakub/phd-thesis/ch-background.md

 \paragraph{Smalltalk.}
 Smalltalk appeared in the 1970s with a distinct ambition of providing "dynamic media which can be used by human beings of all ages"\ \parencite{PersonalDynMedia}.
 The authors saw computers as *meta-media* that could become a range of other media for education, discourse, creative arts, simulation and other applications not yet invented.
 Smalltalk was designed for single-user workstations with a graphical display, and pioneered this display not just for applications but also for programming itself.
 In Smalltalk 72, one wrote code in the bottom half of the screen using a structure editor controlled by a mouse, and menus to edit definitions.
 In Smalltalk-76 and later, this had switched to text editing embedded in a *class browser* for navigating through classes and their methods.

-Similarly to Lisp systems, Smalltalk adopts the persistent address space model of programming where data remains in memory, but based on *objects* and *message passing* instead of *lists*.
+Similarly to Lisp, Smalltalk adopts the persistent address space model of programming where data remains in memory, but based on *objects* and *message passing* instead of *lists*.
 Any changes made to the system state by programming or execution are preserved when the computer is turned off (this is *persistence* again, Definition\ \ref{def:persistent}).
 Lastly, the fact that much of the Smalltalk environment is implemented in itself makes it possible to extensively modify the system from within: Smalltalk exhibits Self-Sustainability.

-An important descendant of Smalltalk is *ThingLab*\ \parencite[Figure\ \ref{fig:thinglab}]{ThingLab}---later improved as ThingLab II\ \parencite{ThingLab2}---which augments the class browser with a *picture pane.* ThingLab was a *constraint-based* programming system in the vein of Sketchpad\ \parencite{Sketchpad}.
+An important descendant of Smalltalk is *ThingLab*\ \parencite[Figure\ \ref{fig:thinglab}]{ThingLab}---later succeeded by ThingLab II\ \parencite{ThingLab2}---which augments the class browser with a *picture pane.* ThingLab was a *constraint-based* programming system in the vein of Sketchpad\ \parencite{Sketchpad}.
 ThingLab provided not only a library of pre-existing constraints and objects for use in electrical and geometric simulations, but was designed as a "kit-building kit" with the ability to create new types of objects and constraints via the Smalltalk language.
 The extent to which ThingLab and Sketchpad can define new graphical constructs, and give them semantics (as opposed to merely drawing a picture) qualifies for *Notational Freedom* as well as Self-Sustainability.

 \begin{figure}
 \centering